 While the eggs are cooking for 11 minutes, make the dressing and chop the veggies.

-To make the dressing, whisk together the mayo, yogurt, salt and pepper in a bowl
+To make the dressing, whisk together the mayo, yogurt, salt and pepper.

 Once the eggs are cooked and peeled, chop them on the same cutting board you used for the celery.
 Add the eggs to the bowl with the veggies and dressing, stir gently to combine.